ixaxaar/microfrontend-tutorial/README.md

 1. Deciding the split

-We choose the vertical split scenario where it serves Setu's usecase of supporting 4 classes of components:
+We choose the vertical split scenario for supporting 4 classes of components:

 1. Core components
    1. Each product e.g. bridge, bbps, dg, fd etc